 Key Features

-- Automated Tagging and Sentiment Detection: Tags each customer interaction with relevant topics and sentiment in real time.
+- Automated Tagging and Sentiment Detection: Tags each customer interaction with relevant topics and customer sentiment in real time

-- Multichannel Feedback Aggregation: Pulls data from Zendesk, Intercom, email, live chat, and survey tools into one view.
+- Multichannel Feedback Aggregation: Pulls feedback data from Zendesk, Intercom, email, live chat, and survey tools into one view

-- Real-Time Alerts and Trend Spotting: Detects sudden spikes in complaints or sentiment changes before they escalate.
+- Real-Time Alerts and Trend Spotting: Detects sudden spikes in complaints or sentiment trends before they escalate across support channels

-- Ask-AI Conversational Querying: Use plain English for instant summaries with supporting verbatims.
+- Ask-AI Conversational Querying: Plain English queries return instant summaries with supporting verbatims from open text feedback

 SentiSum Pros

-- No manual tagging: saves agents and analysts hours each week
+- No manual tagging - saves support teams and analysts hours each week

-- Flexible customization with responsive product support team
+- Flexible customization with a responsive product support team

 SentiSum Cons